On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: Generalization from algebraic surfaces to K ahler surfaces

-Take $u:X''\to N(\rho')$ to be the associated $\Gamma$-equivariant pluriharmonic map and define $g(x)=d^2(u(x), y_0)$, where $d$ is the distance function of $N(\rho')$ and $y_0$ is a fixed point there.
-The degeneracy locus of $\sqrt{-1}\partial\bar{\partial}g$ given by the leaves of this foliation is a set $B$ of discrete points and the function $g$ is strictly plurisubharmonic away from this subset.
+Take $u:X''\to N(\rho')$ to be the associated $\Gamma$-equivariant pluriharmonic map and define $f(x)=d^2\big(u(x), y_0\big)$, where $d$ is the distance function on $N(\rho')$ and $y_0$ is a fixed point there.
+The degeneracy locus of $\sqrt{-1}\partial\bar{\partial}f$ given by the leaves of this foliation is a set $B$ of discrete points and the function $f$ is strictly plurisubharmonic away from this subset.
 In addition, it is an exhaustion function for $\rho'$ is discrete.
-By Lemma \ref{deg}, $X''$ is holomorphically convex.
+By thoerem \ref{deg}, $X''$ is holomorphically convex.
 Then we may consider its Cartan-Remmert reduction $S(X'')$, which is a complex surface.
-By the result of Napier \cite{Napier}, the only obstruction of the holomorphic convexity for a complex surface is the existence of an infinite chain (i.e. a connected noncompact analytic set all of whose irreducible components are compact).
-Assume $Z''$ is a finite chain of compact irreducible components in $X''$ whose lift to $X'$ is an infinite chain $Z'$, then $\ker{\rho'}$ has to be infinite.\\ Now we are in the place to apply the result by Lasell and Ramachandran (cf. Theorem 1.1, \cite{LR}): \begin{lemma} Let $X'$ be a Galois covering of a compact K\"ahler surface $X$ with group $\Gamma$ and a reductive representation $\rho:\Gamma\to G$ into a reductive complex Lie group.
-Let $Z'=\bigcup\limits_{i=1}^{\infty} D_i$ be a connected analytic subspace of $X'$, all the irreducible components $D_i$'s of which are compact.
-If $\rho(\pi_1(D_i))$ is trivial for any $i$, we have $\rho$ restricted to $\pi_1(Z')$ factors through a finite group $\Delta_n$, the order of which depends only on the rank $n$ of $G$. \end{lemma} Because the image of $\rho:\pi_1 (D_i)\to G$ is finite for each $i$, by the above Lemma, we have $\rho(\pi_1(Z'))$ is also finite.
-Since $\rho$ is faithful, this means $\pi_1(Z')$ is finite, which contradicts the fact that $Z'$ is an infinite chain.\\ We summarize the above result as the following \begin{lemma} Let $X_2\to X_1\to X$ be a tower of infinite Galois coverings over a compact K\"ahler surface $X$.
-Assume that the Galois group $\Gamma_2=\text{Galois}(X_2/X)$ admits a(an) (almost) faithful linear reductive representation into a reductive complex Lie group and the intermediate covering $X_1$ is holomorphically convex, then $X_2$ is also holomorphically convex. \end{lemma} {\it Case 2: there exists a neighborhood $W$ of $\rho$ such that for every representation $\rho'\in W$ defined over $\overline{\mathbb{Q}}$, the rank of the associated pluriharmonic map $u$ is $1$.}\\ As before, we may assume $\rho'$ is a discrete representation with Zariski dense image in a reductive complex Lie group $G$ over $\overline{\mathbb{Q}}$.
-Since any group with two ends contains an infinite cyclic group $\mathbb{Z}$ of finite index, we know the image of $\rho'$ cannot have two ends.\\ If $N(\rho')$ contains no Euclidean factor, we apply Theorem \ref{archimedean_convexity}; if there exists at least one non-trivial Euclidean building factor in $N(\rho')$ for any $\rho'\in W$, we use Theorem \ref{non_archimedean_convexity}.
+By the result of Napier \cite{Napier}, the obstruction of holomorphic convexity for this surface $X''$ is the existence of an infinite chain (i.e. a connected noncompact analytic curve all of whose irreducible components are compact).
+Assume $Z''$ is a finite chain of compact irreducible components in $X''$ whose lift to $X'$ is an infinite chain $Z'$, then $\ker{\rho'}$ has to be infinite.\\ Now we are in the place to apply the result by Lasell and Ramachandran (c.f. section 2, \cite{LR}), which is stated for K\"ahler surfaces as follows: \begin{lemma} Let $X'$ be a reductive Galois covering surface over a compact K\"ahler surface $X$ with group $\Gamma$ and its representation $\rho$, $Z'=\bigcup\limits_{i=1}^{\infty} D_i$ be a connected analytic subvariety of $X'$, all the irreducible components $D_i$'s of which are compact.
+If $\rho(\pi_1(D_i))$ is trivial for any $i$, we have $\rho$ restricted to $\pi_1(Z')$ factors through a finite group $\Delta_n$, the order of which depends only on the rank $n$ of $G$. \end{lemma} Because the image of $\rho:\pi_1 (D_i)\to G$ is finite for each $i$, by the above lemma, we have $\rho(\pi_1(Z'))$ is also finite.
+Since $\rho$ is faithful, this means $\pi_1(Z')$ is finite, which contradicts the fact that $Z'$ is an infinite chain.\\ We summarize the above result as the following. \begin{lemma} Let $X_2\to X_1\to X$ be a tower of infinite Galois coverings over a compact K\"ahler surface $X$.
+Assume that the Galois group $\Gamma_2=\text{Galois}(X_2/X)$ admits a(an) (almost) faithful linear reductive representation into a complex Lie group and the intermediate covering $X_1$ is holomorphically convex, then $X_2$ is also holomorphically convex. \end{lemma} {\it Case 2: there is a neighborhood $W$ of $\rho$ such that for every representation $\rho'\in W$ defined over $\overline{\mathbb{Q}}$, the rank of the associated pluriharmonic map $u$ is $1$.}\\ As before, we may assume $\rho'$ is a discrete representation with Zariski dense image in a reductive complex Lie group $G$ over $\overline{\mathbb{Q}}$.
+Since any group with two ends contains an infinite cyclic group $\mathbb{Z}$ of finite index, we know the image of $\rho'$ cannot have two ends.\\ If $N(\rho')$ contains no Euclidean building factor, we apply Theorem \ref{archimedean_convexity}; if there is at least one non-trivial Euclidean building factor in $N(\rho')$ for any $\rho'\in W$, we use Theorem \ref{convexity_subanalytic}.
 In both cases, we get a holomorphic map from some intermediate covering surface $X''$ onto a Riemann surface with connected fibers, which shows $X''$ is holomorphically convex.
 Then by Lemma \ref{intermediate}, we know $X'$ is holomorphically convex. \end{proof}